restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 * Multiple Sites is a default functionality now.
 Setting to toggle it in the initializer is gone. `content_prefix_path` is an attribute of the Site now.
 This way if you want to serve pages from `http://localhost/en/` you need to set up a Site with **hostname** `localhost` and **path** `en`.
 * Migration file can be found here: [[https://github.com/twg/comfortable-mexican-sofa/raw/master/db/migrate/upgrades/04_upgrade_to_1_3_0.rb]]
 * Page caching (along with the initializer setting) is removed for the time being as it doesn't work for multiple sites.

+## Upgrading from 1.3.x to 1.4.0
+* You can manage your uploads from the dedicated Files section.
+It will even allow you to upload multiple files at the same time.
+* Pages, snippets and files can be categorized.
+Helps with management and allows you to pull collections like this: `@site.files.for_category('red_category', 'blue_category')`
+* Don't forget to apply migration [[https://github.com/twg/comfortable-mexican-sofa/raw/master/db/migrate/upgrades/04_upgrade_to_1_4_0.rb]]